nachoferre/Udacity-data-analysis-P7/README.md

 ## Project details
-The project takes place in the Udacity webpage and the objective is to measure the impact of a change.
+The project takes place in the Udacity web page and the objective is to measure the impact of a change.
 This change is the way a user enrolls into a free trial. unit of diversion => cookie tracked by => user-id once enrolled